-Don Vappie, musician / composer / educator, is highly regarded as jazz banjoist and has received awards for his contributions to the preservation of New Orleans creole culture through music and film.
-He has produced 7 of his own albums, co-produced and starred in a PBS documentary, performed as a featured artist with orchestras and in movie and television soundtracks, as well as concerts and festivals around the world.
-Vappie’s highly regarded unique and original tenor banjo style is equal only to his love of his Creole heritage and tradition.
+Don Vappie, musician / composer / educator, is the 2021 Steve Martin Banjo Prize Winner and will be inducted into the Banjo Hall of Fame in September 2022.
+In addition, he has received awards for his contributions to the preservation of New Orleans Creole Culture through music and film.
+He has produced 7 of his own albums, co-produced and starred in a PBS documentary, performed as a featured artist with orchestras on movie and television soundtracks, and at concerts and festivals around the world.
+Vappie's highly regarded unique and original tenor banjo style is equal only to his love of his Creole heritage and tradition.

-After 2 years of college as a music major studying bass, Don left to become a full time musician.
-By the end of the 1970s he had lost interest in participating in a democratically formed top 40 band and quit playing music for three months only to start back by waking up every morning and playing along with the Kenny Burrell record.
-It was during this break that he was introduced to the banjo, a sound that reminded him of the muted Guitar lines of the Soull/Funk styles.
-This was the beginning of a period of working with some of the most well-known jazz musicians in New Orleans including trumpeter Teddy Riley, drummer Bob French, bassist Lloyd Lambert, trumpeter Wallace Davenport, banjo/guitarist Danny Barker, saxophonist Clarence Ford, drummer/bassist Placide Adams and his brothers guitarist Justin Adams and bassist Gerald Adams.
+By the end of the 1970s he had lost interest in participating in a democratically formed top 40 band and quit playing music for three months only to start back by waking up every morning and playing along with a Kenny Burrell record.
+It was during this break that he was introduced to the banjo, a sound that reminded him of the muted guitar lines he'd played in the Soul/Funk style bands.
+This was the beginning of a period of working with some of the most well-known jazz musicians in New Orleans including trumpeter Teddy Riley, drummer Bob French, bassist Lloyd Lambert, trumpeter Wallace Davenport, banjo/guitarist Danny Barker, saxophonist Clarence Ford, drummer/ bassist Placide Adams and his brothers, guitarist Justin Adams and bassist Gerald Adams.
 There are more names to mention but the important point is that these New Orleans musicians, who lives exemplified the Creole cultural traditions, became the important mentors for Vappie.

 Vappie's first public performances as a banjoist found him tuning the banjo as the top four strings of the guitar, sometimes called ‘Chicago tuning”.
 Quickly becoming one of the more desired banjoist in New Orleans, he was approached by a representative of Preservation Hall to sub for banjoist Father Al who was part of the Tuesday/Friday band at that venue.
 It was at the conclusion of that first night that drummer, Freddy Coleman, shouted out, "hey Vappie, are you gonna be here Friday?"
 Don answered he didn't know and Coleman responded in a loud voice, "I sure hope so”, a sign of approval so that management would get the message.
 That began a decades long stent as a regular member of that band.
 However, Vappie was never satisfied constantly playing the same things the same way and his desire to evolve as a musician kept him involved in his own projects like the Creole Jazz Serenaders and being a regular guest with Wynton Marsalis and Jazz at Lincoln Center.
 To this day the Creole Jazz Serenaders continue to be a staple at the New Orleans Jazz and Heritage festival for over 20 years and counting.